jharodiv/jharodiv/README.md

 <h2>Hi there!</h2>
 <h3> I'm Jem Harold Centino</h3>

-- 👨‍💻 I’m looking to collaborate on building projects..
+- 👨‍💻 I’m looking to collaborate on building projects.
 - 📫 How to reach me [jharold.centino@gmail.com](jharold.centino@gmail.com)
 - 💼 I'm open to freelance work and client projects!
 Feel free to reach out if you need help with your tech ideas or development needs.